pkalamegham/moplog/README.md

 }
 ```

-### GET /lag
+### Moplog.getLag()

 Returns the estimated lag in minutes of processed records based on timestamp of last processed operation.
-Example response payload:
+Example response:

 ```javascript
 {